Durgaram Mehta

 Durgaram Manchharam Dave (1809–1876), popularly known as Durgaram Mehta or Durgaram Mehtaji, was a Gujarati social reformer, essayist, diarist and teacher from British India.
-Along with his companions he founded the Manav Dharma Sabha, the first reform association of Gujarat, at Surat in 1844, and pioneered social reform activities in Gujarat.
+Along with his companions, he founded the Manav Dharma Sabha, the first reform association in Gujarat, at Surat in 1844, and pioneered social reform activities in the region.
 He was the first to use autobiographical writing in Gujarati literature by keeping minutes of the transactions of the Manav Dharma Sabha with his comments and views.

 Biography

 Durgaram was born in Vadnagara Nagar Brahmin family on 25 December 1809 in Surat.
 His mother, Nanigauri, died when he was eleven, and thereafter he was brought up by his aunt.

-He was able to learn tables up to twenty at the age of eight and then was an apprentice learning how to keep accounts in a local firm.
-At the age of twelve, he was employed by the same firm on a very low salary.
+At the age of twelve, he was employed by a firm on a very low salary.
 Though he was fond of reading books, there were not many easily available.
 He accompanied his aunt to Bombay in 1825 and studied for six months in a government Gujarati School free of charge and was found capable to handle a school.
 Hence In 1826, he returned to Surat and opened a Gujarati school on behalf of government, at Haripura on 13 September, on a monthly salary of 20 rupees.
 In 1827, he was sent to Olpad near Surat to open a new school.

 In 1831, he married, at the age of 22, a 10 years old girl, who died in 1838, and thereafter he married for the second time (in 1853) when he was 44 with a girl of 11 years.
-Since Durgaram himself was a strong supporter of widow-remarriage, the event of his second marriage has been criticized by Mahipatram Rupram Nilkanth, biographer of Durgaram.
+Since Durgaram himself was a strong supporter of widow-remarriage, the event of his second marriage has been criticised by Mahipatram Rupram Nilkanth, biographer of Durgaram.
 Durgaram died in 1876.